alces-software/flight-appliance-docs/docs/source/databasics/data_basics.rst

 Using alces storage commands
 ----------------------------

-Your Flight Compute cluster includes command-line tools which can be used to enable access to existing AWS S3 and Dropbox accounts.
-A Ceph storage platform with a compatible **RADOS-gateway** can also be supported using S3 support.
+Your Flight Compute cluster includes command-line tools which can be used to enable access to existing **AWS S3** and **Dropbox** accounts.
+A Ceph storage platform with a compatible **RADOS-gateway** can also be accessed using S3 support.
 To enable access to these services, users must first enable them with the following commands:

  - ``alces storage enable s3`` - enables **AWS S3** service
  - ``alces storage enable dropbox`` - enables **Dropbox** service